Updated: Dec 29, 2022

 Rehabilitation and physical therapy

 Your medical cost damages depend on the severity of your injuries.
 So, you must keep all your receipts and request medical records as proof of your expenses.
-Then, contact a prescreened Pomona Personal Injury Lawyer to help you gather more evidence and conduct investigations.
+Then, contact a prescreened Pomona Bicycle Accident Lawyers to help you gather more evidence and conduct investigations.

 2. Loss Of Income

-Your Pomona Personal Injury Lawyer can help you calculate the income you're losing currently and in the future.
+Your Pomona Bicycle Accident Lawyers can help you calculate the income you're losing currently and in the future.

 3. Other Economic Losses